bertvv/ansible-role-tftp/README.md

     ```

 The TFTP port (69) on the VM is forwarded through the NAT interface to port 6969 on your host system, hence the 127.0.0.1 and port number in the command line.

-You may want to change the base box into one that you like.
-The current one, [bertvv/centos71](https://atlas.hashicorp.com/bertvv/boxes/centos71) was generated using a Packer template from the [Boxcutter project](https://github.com/boxcutter/centos) with a few modifications.

 ## Contributing